lehner/gpt/README.md

 ## Quick Start
-The fastest way to try GPT is to install [Docker](https://docs.docker.com/get-docker/), start a [Jupyter](https://jupyter.org/) notebook server with the latest GPT version
+The fastest way to try GPT is to install [Docker](https://docs.docker.com/get-docker/), start a [Jupyter](https://jupyter.org/) notebook server with the latest GPT version by running
 ```
 docker run --rm -p 8888:8888 gptdev/notebook
 ```